Narrow down data#

 Understanding the scope#

-To begin the workflow set up, you need to establish the scoping, that is a spatial and/or temporal subset of the simulation data.
+To begin the workflow setup, you need to establish the scoping, that is a spatial and/or temporal subset of the simulation data.

-The data in DPF is represented by a |Field|.
-Thus, narrow down your results means scoping your |Field|.
-To do so in DPF, you use the |Scoping| object.
+The data in DPF is represented by a Field.
+Thus, narrowing down your results means scoping your Field.
+To do so in DPF, you use the Scoping object.
 You can retrieve all the time steps available for a result, but you can also filter them.

 Note

-Scoping is important because when DPF-Core returns the |Field| object, what Python actually has is a client-side representation of the |Field|, not the entirety of the |Field| itself.
-This means that all the data of the field is stored within the DPF service.
-This is important because when building your workflows, the most efficient way of interacting with result data is to minimize the exchange of data between Python and DPF, either by using operators or by accessing exclusively the data that is needed.
+Scoping is important because when DPF-Core returns the Field object, what Python actually has is a client-side representation of the Field, not the entirety of the Field itself.
+The most efficient way of interacting with result data is to minimize the exchange of data between Python and DPF, either by using operators or by accessing exclusively the data that is needed.
 For more information on the DPF data storage structures see DPF data structures.

 In conclusion, the essence of a scoping is to specify a set of time or mesh entities by defining a range of IDs: